MicrosoftDocs/win32/desktop-src/WMP/what-was-new-in-windows-media-player-11.md

 ---
 title: What Was New in Windows Media Player 11
-description: This topic lists features that were new in Windows Media Player 11 and the Windows Media Player 11 SDK. ms.assetid: 'd2a6b6ce-a924-4b55-9dc7-68cc57e5651f'
+description: This topic lists features that were new in Windows Media Player 11 and the Windows Media Player 11 SDK. ms.assetid: d2a6b6ce-a924-4b55-9dc7-68cc57e5651f
-keywords: ["Windows Media Player,what's new", "Windows Media Player,new features", "software development kit (SDK),Windows Media Player 11", "SDK (software development kit),Windows Media Player 11", "documentation,Windows Media Player 11 SDK", "what's new,Windows Media Player 11", "new features,Windows Media Player 11", "interfaces,new features in Windows Media Player 11", "attributes,new features in Windows Media Player 11", "Windows Media Player ActiveX control,new features in version 11", "ActiveX control,new features in version 11", "skins,new features in Windows Media Player 11", "Windows Media Player skins,new features in version 11", "plug-ins,new features in Windows Media Player 11", "Windows Media Player plug-ins,new features in version 11", "online stores,new features in Windows Media Player 11", "Windows Media Player online stores,new features in version 11", "samples,new features in Windows Media Player 11", "versions of Windows Media Player,new features in version 11"]
+keywords:
+- Windows Media Player,whats new
+- Windows Media Player,new features
+- software development kit (SDK),Windows Media Player 11
+- SDK (software development kit),Windows Media Player 11
+- documentation,Windows Media Player 11 SDK
+- whats new,Windows Media Player 11
+- new features,Windows Media Player 11
+- interfaces,new features in Windows Media Player 11
+- attributes,new features in Windows Media Player 11
+- Windows Media Player ActiveX control,new features in version 11
+- ActiveX control,new features in version 11
+- skins,new features in Windows Media Player 11
+- Windows Media Player skins,new features in version 11
+- plug-ins,new features in Windows Media Player 11
+- Windows Media Player plug-ins,new features in version 11
+- online stores,new features in Windows Media Player 11
+- Windows Media Player online stores,new features in version 11
+- samples,new features in Windows Media Player 11
+- versions of Windows Media Player,new features in version 11 ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # What Was New in Windows Media Player 11